-For some reason I assume that everyone who has lived or visited Bangalore must have been to Nandi hills sometime or the other.
-But what I discovered to my surprise was the number of places that are around Nandi hills and Nandi village.
+For some reason, I assume that everyone who has lived or visited Bangalore must have been to Nandi hills sometime or the other.
+But what I discovered to my surprise was the number of places to visit that are around the hills and Nandi village.

-Boganandiswara temple in Nandi village constructed around 806 A.D. by Rathnavalli of Bana Dynasty is in Drawidan style.
+Bhoga Nandeeshwara temple in Nandi village constructed around 806 A.D. by Rathnavalli of Bana Dynasty is in Dravidian style.
 Temple is known for its ancient Architecture.
 Sri.
-Arunachaleswara temple, nearby Boganandiswara temple built out of stone, is another example where one can find find Ganga, Chola, Hoysala style of architecture.
+Arunachaleswara temple, nearby Bhoga Nandeeshwara temple built out of stone, is another example where one can find Ganga, Chola, Hoysala style of architecture.

 It is a beautiful temple and one of the few temples which are very clean and well maintained.
 There is a huge water tank on one side of the temple which is again covered on all four sides by pillared corridors, and doors on all four sides with ornate walls.
 Some of the structures will remind you of Hampi, especially the damaged ones.

 Surprisingly, there were hardly any people in the temple.
 So the temple provided the perfect serenity that it is supposed to provide its visitors.
 We were told that there is a huge rush on Shivaratri.
 But most of the other times, there are not many visitors.
 And the fact that the temple is so huge probably makes the number of people present seem less.
 I would strongly recommend visiting this temple to anyone who is in or around Bangalore.